 Listing Criteria

-To be listed, your organization must operate a material exchange program that serves Toronto.
+To be listed, your organization must operate a material exchange program that enables direct user to user exchanges and serves Toronto.
 Examples include:

 • Online platforms for trading or donating items